SKUtopia/frontend-coding-test/README.md

 # SKUtopia coding test

-A component is required that can generically receive order information in different formats depending on it's integration source (e.g. different sales channels) and render the information in a child component that is passed to it.
+A component is required that can generically receive order information in different formats depending on it's integration source (e.g. Shopify, Woocommerce) and render the information in a child component that is passed to it.

 This component is designed to cater for two different consumers.